aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 symbol|TSLA|action|buy|price|761.01
 ```

-Interesting, so we have a bunch of signals, and we can read some of them.
+Interesting.
+So we have a bunch of signals, and we can read some of them.
 Let's try to copy a signal and see what happens:
 ```bash
 curl http://localhost:1337/api/copy_signal_trade \
 	-H "Connection: close, X-Real-Ip" \